demystifyfp/demystifyfp/content/fsharp/series/fstweet/orchestrating-user-signup.md

 Welcome back to the seventh part of [Creating a Twitter Clone in F# using Suave](TODO) blog post series.

-In this part we will be orchestrating the user signup usecase.
+In this part, we will be orchestrating the user signup use case.

-## Requirments
+## Requirements

-Before dive into the implementation, let's spend some to jot down the requirement of the user sign up process.
+Before diving into the implementation, let's spend some time to jot down the requirements of the user sign up.

-1. If the user submitted invalid details, we should let him/her to know about the error (which we already implemented in the [fifth]({{< relref "user-signup-validation.md" >}}) part)
+1. If the user submitted invalid details, we should let him/her know about the error (which we already implemented in the [fifth]({{< relref "user-signup-validation.md" >}}) part)

-2. We also need to check the whether the username or the email provided by the user has been already used by someone else and report it, if we found it is not available.
+2. We also need to check the whether the username or the email provided by the user has been already used by someone else and report it if we found it is not available.

-3. If all the details are fine, then we need to persist the user details with his password hashed and also a randomly generated verification code.
+3. If all the details are well, then we need to persist the user details with his password hashed and also a randomly generated verification code.

 4. Then we need to send an email to the provided email address with the verification code.

-5. Upon receiving an URL with the verification code, the user will be nagvigating to the provided URL to complete his singup process.
+5. Upon receiving an URL with the verification code, the user will be navigating to the provided URL to complete his signup process.

-In this blog post we are going to implement the [the service layer](https://lostechies.com/jimmybogard/2008/08/21/services-in-domain-driven-design/) part of the user signup which co-ordinates the steps 2 to 4.
+In this blog post, we are going to implement the [service layer](https://lostechies.com/jimmybogard/2008/08/21/services-in-domain-driven-design/) part of the user signup which coordinates the steps two, three and four.

 ## Generating Password Hash

-As a first step, let's generate the hash for the password provided by the user.
+As a first step, let's create the hash for the password provided by the user.

-To generate the hash we are going to use [the Bcrypt](https://en.wikipedia.org/wiki/Bcrypt) algorithm.
-In .NET we can leverage this algorithm to generate hash using the [Bcrypt.Net](https://github.com/BcryptNet/bcrypt.net) library.
+To generate the hash, we are going to use [the Bcrypt](https://en.wikipedia.org/wiki/Bcrypt) algorithm.
+In .NET we can use the [Bcrypt.Net](https://github.com/BcryptNet/bcrypt.net) library to create the password hash using the Bcrypt algorithm.

 Let's add its NuGet package to our Web project
 ```bash